Admissions: Admitted Students

 Full-time students who do not earn any income may be eligible for coverage through Medi-Cal at low or no cost.
 Students may also pursue coverage through a spouse or parent's plan.
 For part-time evening students, coverage may also be available through an employer's plan.
 Questions about specific insurance plans should be addressed to Covered California or the relevant insurance provider.

 NEW STUDENT ORIENTATION

-Please note that class schedules and book lists will not be available until the first day of orientation.
+New Student Orientation takes place August 11 - 14, 2014.
+Class schedules and book lists will not be available until the first day of orientation.
 Students are strongly discouraged from purchasing casebooks or other texts until schedules and section assignments are distributed.
 Expenses incurred by the purchase of incorrect casebooks cannot be reimbursed by the law school.

 HOUSING RESOURCES & ROOMMATE MATCHING

 While GGU Law does not provide housing, the Admissions Office does offer resources to help admitted students find suitable accommodations around San Francisco and the Bay Area.
 Many GGU Law students live in San Francisco, while others reside in the surrounding communities of the East Bay (Oakland, Alameda and Berkeley), the North Bay (Mill Valley and San Rafael) or the Peninsula (Daly City, South San Francisco and San Bruno).
 GGU Law's comprehensive Housing Resource Guide (PDF) includes detailed descriptions of these Bay Area communities, approximate rents and information about public transit and other services.

 The Admissions staff is available to answer specific questions about your housing search and the unique character of the diverse neighborhoods surrounding the law school.
 Contact the Admissions Office at firstname.lastname@example.org or 415-442-6630 with your housing questions.